The Golden Buddha

 Abstract

 This paper attempts to show how the Logic Based Therapy [LBT] syllogism and the Enthymeme also called the Rhetorical Syllogism are in many ways related.
 An examination will be made of how these two compare, especially investigating the centrality of the major premise in both.
-Also discussed is how the major premises in both the LBT syllogism and the rhetorical syllogism, can be missing, disguised, or even suppressed.
+Also discussed is how the major premises in both the LBT syllogism and the rhetorical syllogism, can be disguised, or even suppressed.
 This wily premise I will call the Oblique Premise.

-Aristotle revolutionized the way we do deduction.
+Aristotle revolutionised the way we do deduction.
 His innovation in doing deduction is the syllogism.
 Applying the two premises and conclusion, proofs can be used to buttress a larger belief.
 Yet not all syllogisms are the same.
 Aristotle introduces the Enthymeme[i] where one (or more) of the premises or the conclusion can fall into question and may not be clearly understood because of the questionable nature of the major premise[ii].
 The [LBT] subject may have inculcated beliefs based on societal norms where the syllogism can modify behavior.

 This major premise can be missing from the argument unlike standard syllogisms.
 With the enthymeme, Logic-Based Therapists and Consultants wrestle with enthymeme like syllogisms where the major premise is crucial, and its importance may be largely inscrutable.
 These two types of syllogisms, Counseling based syllogism [CBS] or rhetoric based syllogisms [RBS] that are similar and may even be directly related.
-The enthymeme may be reflective having a like nature of the LBT syllogism, including the major premise.
+The enthymeme may be reflective, having a like nature of the LBT syllogism, including the major premise.

 Both involve missing, suppressed, or unconscious major premises.
 Both [CBS and RBS] influence behavior by inducing a somatic reaction in the individual, especially in the conclusion.
 The rhetor uses RBS to bend belief, whether intentionally or blindly, and the sufferer of [CBS] misery often arises from similar fallacious states.
 These states are bound to logic based stories one tells oneself (CBS) or are told by another to themselves, or by themselves to themselves.
-Both rely on thoughts, attitudes, and a universal bonding with the obtuse syllogistic major premise.
+Both rely on thoughts, attitudes, and a universal bonding with the oblique syllogistic major premise.

 The top of the rhetorical mirror where the [RBMP] reflects across from one mirror to the other, from the rhetor to the auditor, connects the two together at the same level bringing satisfaction or exhilaration.
 The reflection descends downward with the [CBMP] subject beginning with the loftiness of the rhetor, to the opposed mirror at the bottom causing despair and grief.

 This dual nature of both [CBMP and RBMP] impact the recipient (e.g, both the LBT subject and the auditor).
 These two ends of the mirror possibly being activated by the receiver (the auditor or the [LBT] subject) is a characteristic of the Major Premise’s obliqueness.
-These learned beliefs are internalized by both the [LBT] subject and the auditor.
+These learned beliefs are internalised by both the [LBT] subject and the auditor.
 Of course, not all rhetoricians are demagogues and are very good people.
 For our comparison we will focus on the rhetorical (e.g, the auditor) or personal deception as it effects the [LBT] subject based on previous learning.
 This deception, the obliqueness of the syllogisms, can go awry.

 This is a dynamic which a rhetor applies to an auditor, or what an individual [LBT] subject ultimately does to themselves using a similar major premise.
 This forms a possible error in reasoning.
 Both are subject to logical refutation based on major premises, which are suppressed, repressed, and may be unconscious.

 Both syllogisms have the same structure.
-Like any other Aristotelian syllogistic argument, the actions of both the [CBS] and [RBS] can be seen in the traditional form with the two premises and then the conclusion which follows resolutely, although the proof may in [CBS] and [RBS] may be unsound because of inconsistency of the major premise.
+Like any other Aristotelian syllogistic argument, the actions of both the [CBS] and [RBS] can be seen in the traditional form with the two premises and then the conclusion which follows resolutely, although the proof may in [CBS] and [RBS] be unsound because of inconsistency of the major premise.
 The major premise is present or not or even in flux like Carroll’s Cheshire Cat[iv] from Alice Through the looking glass, appearing or disappearing at will.

 As a result, both the [CBMP] and the [RBMP] have impetus from the fact that the oblique premise is malleable and is absorbed by the auditor or assumed by the LBT subject; and therefore, can have the greatest effect.
 The rhetorician finds solace in ethos (e.g., ethics or more specifically the normative inclusion of societal and personal norms), absorbed by the counseling subject themselves, or the seeming righteousness of the rhetor, and pathos (e.g., pain of the counseled or the pleasure and satisfaction of the auditor) and logos (e.g., the logical motif of a seeming universal truth or order).